-Table 3 (see Appendix)outlines definitions of violence in relevant legislation, policy and research in the partner countries.
+Table 3 (see Appendix) outlines definitions of violence in relevant legislation, policy and research in the partner countries.

-2.3.2 Approaches to violence
+2.3.2.
+Approaches to violence

 Violence is mainly understood as a phenomenon emerging among peers.
-The majority of the research reviewed, emphasise violence or bullying among students (Lázár, 2015b; Leontsini et al., 2015, Mitulescu, Scoda&Şandru,2015; Styslavska&Rafalska, 2015b;Vujović, 2015b), while other power relations, such as teachers to students (Lázár, 2015b; Leontsini et al., 2015; Mitulescu,Scoda&Şandru, 2015; Styslavska&Rafalska, 2015b;Vujović, 2015b), parents to students and students to school staff (Leontsini et al., 2015; Mitulescu,Scoda&Şandru,2015) are not extensively studied.
+The majority of the research reviewed, emphasises violence or bullying among students (Lázár, 2015b; Leontsini et al., 2015, Mitulescu, Scoda & Şandru, 2015; Styslavska & Rafalska, 2015b; Vujović, 2015b), while other power relations, such as teacher-student (Lázár, 2015b; Leontsini et al., 2015; Mitulescu, Scoda & Şandru, 2015; Styslavska & Rafalska, 2015b; Vujović, 2015b), while other power relations, such as teacher-student (Lázár, 2015b; Leontsini et al., 2015; Mitulescu, Scoda & Şandru, 2015; Styslavska & Rafalska, 2015b; Vujović, 2015b), parent-student and student-school staff (Leontsini et al., 2015; Mitulescu, Scoda & Şandru, 2015) are not extensively studied.

-The concept of imbalance of power is mainly conceptualised in individualistic terms.
-Olweus provides for the dominant example in research and definition of violence (Lázár, 2015b; Leontsini et al., 2015).
-The dominant approaches to violence are basically stemming from (Clinical and Social) Psychology (Leontsini et al., 2015; Mitulescu, Scoda & Şandru, 2015), while sociological and interdisciplinary approaches are not preferred by the researchers.
+The concept of the imbalance of power is mainly conceptualised in individualistic terms.
+Olweus1 provides for the dominant example in research and definition of violence (Lázár, 2015b; Leontsini et al., 2015).
+The dominant approaches to violence stem basically from (Clinical and Social) Psychology (Leontsini et al., 2015; Mitulescu, Scoda & Şandru, 2015), while sociological and interdisciplinary approaches are not preferred by the researchers.
 In Poland, there is a paradigm referring to 'school atmosphere', 'school culture' and 'school climate' as a methodological approach to the phenomenon of school violence.

-Table 4, (see Appendix)summarises the basic approaches to violence in research conducted in the partner countries.
+Table 4 (see Appendix) summarises the basic approaches to violence in research conducted in the partner countries.

-2.3.3 Social variables - voiced and silenced
+2.3.3.
+Social variables - voiced and silenced